yangcanwang/bi-catalog/README.md

 ## What feeds the AI

-To generate meaningful, searchable content for each report, we collect the following from report stakeholders:
+To generate meaningful, searchable content for each report, I collect the following from report stakeholders:

 - **Report description** — what the report tracks and covers
 - **Who uses it and how often** — role and frequency
 - **A specific use case** — a real situation where someone relied on this report

-In parallel, the DEV team provides the underlying SQL query for each report.
+In parallel, I work with the DEV team to collect the underlying SQL query for each report.
 Together these inputs allow the AI to match user intent to the right report — not just keywords to titles.

 ---